Table of Article Contents

 - Is your diet a healthy one?

 As simple as it sounds, a healthy diet, stress management, and exercise have all been shown to help you lower high blood pressure.
-You may need to watch the sodium in your diet as that can contribute to high blood pressure.
+You may need to watch the sodium in your diet and follow a few high blood pressure diet tips that can help lower your high blood pressure.

 If there are areas where you can improve, it’s important to do so.
 Making lifestyle changes could keep you from becoming dependent on medication.
 The only side effects of making good lifestyle changes are feeling better and having more energy!
 Now that’s a nice side effect to look forward to!